 Presbyterian College offers the following loan programs to Pharmacy Students:

-- Direct Student Loan
+- Direct Student Loans (through FAFSA)

-- Graduate Direct PLUS Loan
+- Graduate Direct PLUS Loans (through FAFSA)

 Direct Student loans can be borrowed through the Direct Loan program.
 Graduate students have additional annual and aggregate loan limits over undergraduate students.
 Graduate and professional degree students are now eligible to borrow under the Direct PLUS Loan Program up to their cost of attendance minus other estimated financial assistance from the Direct Loan Program.
-Private/Alternative loans can be used by students who may not qualify for the Graduate Direct PLUS loan or wish to borrow from a different source.
+Private/alternative loans can be used by students who may not qualify for the Graduate Direct PLUS loan or who wish to borrow from a different source.

 State Merit Scholarships

-South Carolina residents who have not yet exhausted their eight semesters of eligibility for Palmetto Fellows/Enhancement or LIFE Scholarship/Enhancement may be eligible for them as a Pharmacy student.
+South Carolina residents who have not yet exhausted their eight semesters of eligibility for Palmetto Fellows/Enhancement or LIFE Scholarship/Enhancement may be eligible for them as a pharmacy student.

 Applying for Financial Aid